 Simone can provide evidence-based treatment and support for a range of concerns, including:

 · Autism Spectrum Disorder

 Simone’s therapeutic approach is warm, strengths-based and collaborative.
 She utilises evidence-based interventions such as cognitive-behavioural therapy (CBT), and acceptance and commitment therapy, to support children to reach their therapeutic goals.
-Simone works at Brighter Futures Psychology on Mondays, Wednesdays, and Fridays.
+Simone works at Brighter Futures Psychology on Tuesdays, Wednesdays, and Fridays from our Bulimba clinic.

 Margo Wratten B(Occupational Therapy), MOTA

 Margo Wratten is an Occupational Therapist with over 18 years experience and whose clinical experience covers a broad range of children with disabilities.
 She has worked with children with many diagnoses including learning disabilities, Spina Bifida, Cerebral Palsy, hearing impairments, seizure disorders, congenital and metabolic disorders, Down’s Syndrome, Autism Spectrum Disorders, Dyslexia and Developmental Delay.
 Margo is passionate about helping children to reach their potential through effective collaboration with families.
 She believes strongly in collaboration with families and other professionals.
 In order to develop effective working relationships Margo works closely with a multidisciplinary team to provide effective work practices.
 Margo has presented numerous presentations and workshops to parents and other professionals and has a strong interest in sensory processing and the impact on anxiety and behaviour in children.